j0hanj0han/LapinMalin/README.md

 :rabbit::rabbit::rabbit::rabbit::rabbit::rabbit::rabbit::rabbit::rabbit::rabbit::rabbit::rabbit::rabbit:

 Summary :
-Spoky is a Lighting Robot which take a RGB color.
+Spoky is a Lighting Robot which takes a RGB color.
 Actually Spoky calls his own API to get the color.
-The aim of the project is to monitore Jenkin's Jobs of a team and make Spoky happy or not ('blue' if all jobs are in a success build or 'red' if any of build failed).
+The aim of the project is to monitore Jenkin's Jobs of a team and make Spoky happy or not ('blue' light if all jobs are in a success build or 'red' light if any of build failed).

 This project is a construction of 2 API in FLASK :  API server (FLASK REST+) and an API client (FLASK).